qinyinghua/Real-Time-Large-Scale-Data-Processing/README.md

-# Real Time Large Scale Data Processing Azure AWS and Self-managed Container Platform
+# Real Time Large Scale Data Processing on Azure , AWS and SMACK Stack

 In the SaaS platform, we usually need to process large scale data on the real time,  have the artificial intelligent engine to analyze the data on the fly and visualize the analysis result dynamically.